neurofunda/CFmodelingTools-1/README.md

 This function also computes the power spectrum of the detrended time series, plots them and save the images as pdf files.
 The power spectrum is computed using Chronux.

 See example inside `pRFandCFdata`.

+The compute the displacement of CF centers between a reference and a condition data types use `computeCF displacement` :

+`CFdis = computeCFdisplacements('./Analysis/','Averages','RS1','LV1','LV3',0);`

 References: